-Students wishing to work with the disabled in areas other than teaching may wish to complete the non-teaching sequence.
+Students wishing to work with individuals with disabilities in areas other than teaching may wish to complete the non-teaching sequence.
 Graduates of this program often find employment in vocational programs, residential programs or other alternative service settings.

-Exceptions to all program requirements must be approved in writing by the program coordinator and by the dean of the Graduate School.
-When exceptions relate to licensure, the approval of the dean of the College of Education and Psychology is also required.
+Exceptions to all program requirements must be approved in writing by the program coordinator and by the dean of the College of Graduate and Professional Programs.
+When exceptions relate to licensure, the approval of the dean of the College of Education is also required.